WSMYKM3/ProfolioWSM/APPLY_DATNIE_RULES_TO_OTHER_PROJECTS.md

 3. **Don't use watch URLs** - Convert YouTube URLs to embed format
 4. **Don't forget textAlign: 'center'** - All section titles must be centered
 5. **Don't hardcode sizes** - Use responsive values (isMobile ? ... : ...)
+6. **Don't use black backgrounds** - Use transparent background for images/GIFs to avoid black borders
+7. **Don't use objectFit: 'cover'** - Use objectFit: 'contain' to show full image without black borders
+8. **Don't add underline borders** - Section titles should not have borderBottom

 ## Example: Converting Post2 to Follow Datnie Rules